byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 **Love;** to feel how things are, allowing the physical body too recognize itself as part of nature.

-***Calling home; Actions that transfer through nature.***
+***Calling home; Actions that biologically transfer through nature.***

 ![Home](./vivariumGeorgeTownGallery/vivariumLivingRoom/vivariumLiving015Web.JPG)

-***Welcome to the***
+***Contact made manifest.***

 #### *Vivarium ~ place of life*

-*An interactive space curated to explore, learn, reflect, ... on how Wo-Man interact, impact and live in their personal environments; homes, work, travel, ..., spaces.*
+*An interactive space curated to connect; explore, learn, reflect, ... on how people interact, impact and live within personal environments; homes, work, travel, ..., spaces.*

-**Vivarium**- (Latin, literally for "place of life"; plural: vivaria or vivariums) is an area, usually enclosed, for keeping and raising animals (in this case Wo-Man and biological ecosystems) or plants for observation or research.
+**Vivarium**- (Latin, literally for "place of life"; plural: vivaria or vivariums) is an area, usually enclosed, for keeping and raising animals or (in this case People and biological ecosystems) plants for observation or research.
 Often, a portion of the ecosystem for a particular species is simulated on a smaller scale, with controls for environmental conditions.

 **The way out is a personal responsibility, the way out is in the soil.
 When the soil is healed the soul follows.**